 Students here must attend a minimum of three more intensives and complete eight hours of personal supervision.
 Furthermore, students are asked to attend a workshop on Professional Management and attend an interview before going on to the next level.

 Trainees are also expected to obtain an Anatomy and Physiology Certificate before progressing to Level 3.

-At this stage a trainee may start to give sessions to the general public and to charge for them as an intern.
-To qualify as a practitioner, however, the intern must receive at least 25 supervisions, have 25 sessions (from a qualified Rosen Method practitioner), attend five hours of professional management consultations, give sessions to a specified number of clients and fulfil the internship criteria to the standard required for qualification.
+At this stage a trainee may start to give sessions to the general public and to charge for them as an intern (practitioner-in-training).
+To qualify as a practitioner, however, the intern must receive at least 25 supervisions, have 25 sessions (from a qualified Rosen Method practitioner), attend five hours of professional management consultations, attend group supervision and give sessions to a specified number of clients and fulfill the internship criteria to the standard required for qualification.